 - Click “Send Form by Email”

 Open your email account and print the PDF that VIAC just sent to you.
-VIAC already prefilled most of the document for you.
+VIAC already prefilled most of the documents for you.
 Therefore, you only have to fill a few pieces of information.
 You need to set the information about your current third pillar provider.
 In my case, it was PostFinance.
 You also need to fill the account number of your third pillar.
 You should be able to find this information in your e-banking or on your yearly third pillar statement.

 I sent the document by mail two weeks ago.
 After two days, VIAC already answered me that they transferred the necessary documents to PostFinance.
 After this, PostFinance needed to do the transfer of the money to VIAC.
-It was a really fast process.
+It was a swift process.
 After one week, my money was transferred at VIAC.
 I was surprised by how fast it was!
-Once again, I am very satisfied with the process.
+Once again, I am delighted with the process.

 I do not know how long it will take other banks to make the transfer.
 However, I know that some banks are fast to do that while other banks are slow at doing it.
 Fortunately, PostFinance turned out to be one of the fast ones.

 After I receive the money in my VIAC account, the cash will be transferred to my portfolio at the next rebalance date (tomorrow normally).
 Usually, a rebalance is occurring at VIAC every first day of the month.
 On that day, the money is allocated according to your portfolio.
 Before, it is only cash.
 I will keep you updated once my money is transferred to my portfolio.

-I am very pleased with the registration process of VIAC.
+I am happy with the registration process of VIAC.
 It is incredibly easy.
-It is one of the easiest registration I have done in Switzerland for quite some time.
+It is one of the most uncomplicated registration I have done in Switzerland for quite some time.
 For comparison, doing the registration of my new private bank account at Migros Bank was much more difficult.
 With VIAC, everything is simple.
-They are off with a great start for me.
+They are off with an excellent start for me.